lbryio/spec/index.md

 The syntax is identical to the standard way of redeeming a pay-to-pubkey script in Bitcoin, with the caveat that `<pubKeyForPreviousAddress>` must be the public key for the address of the output that contains the claim that is being updated.

-To change the value of the previous example claim to “Banana”, the payout script would be
+To change the value of the previous example claim to “Banana”, the payout script is

 ```
 OP_UPDATE_CLAIM Fruit 529357c3422c6046d3fec76be2358004ba22e323 Banana OP_2DROP OP_2DROP OP_DUP OP_HASH160 <address> OP_EQUALVERIFY OP_CHECKSIG